trovster/trovster/README.md

 ---

-I have over fifteen years of web development experience working for both small design agencies and large development companies.
+I have over seventeen years of web development experience working for both small design agencies and large development companies.
 I am currently freelancing at [Surface](https://madebysurface.co.uk) where I work as a contractor to agencies helping them offer web development to their clients.

 I have a passion for **everything web**.
 I am fluent in both *front*- and *back*-end coding, as well as deployment and tooling.